jasonalexander-ja/SSEMBabyEmulator/README.md

 ### Assembly

-Here is an example of assembling a Baby asm string using modern notation, then running the resultant program, see the `baby_emulator::assembler` docs for more information:
+Here is an example of assembling a Baby asm string using modern notation, then running the resultant program;
+see the `baby_emulator::assembler` docs for more information:

 ```rust